asummerau/PPT_vba_macros/README.md

 #### Solution:
 Run the following scripts in this order:

+1. Import your new Slide Master (e.g. copy over a slide to the deck).

-1. Run **SlideAnalysis2.bas** to verify that all Slide Master in your deck are imported only once.
+2. Run **SlideAnalysis2.bas** to verify that all Slide Master in your deck are imported only once.
 If not, go to Problem 1.

-2. Depending on layout name matching:
+3. Depending on layout name matching:
     - If you expect the layouts to be named the same, run `ReplaceOldDesign.bas`
     - If the layouts are named differently, you need to do a mapping of the old layout to the new layout (e.g., `Heading` from `"Blue_theme_2024"` becomes `Title` from `"Blue_theme_2025"`), paste this in `ReplaceOldDesign2.bas` before running it.
       ```vb